ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 - Clarity at the point of use is your most important goal.
 - Clarity is more important than brevity.

 Fantastic guidelines, but let's go further.
-The original Scala blog post tells us that our goal when naming something is to:
+Haoyi's Scala blog post tells us that our goal when naming something is to:

 BEGIN_WIDE